26 Different Types of Wasps in Michigan

 The acorn plum gall wasp is a solitary wasp, and its larvae are parasitoids on the larvae of several species of oak trees.

-The adult acorn plum gall wasp is a strong flier and is often seen flying around the edges of woodlands where oaks are present.
+The adult acorn plum gall wasp is a strong flier often seen flying around the edges of woodlands where oaks are present.

-They feed on pollen, nectar, and honeydew.
-They lay their eggs inside the young developing galls of oak trees.
+They feed on pollen, nectar, and honeydew and lay their eggs inside the young, developing galls of oak trees.

 When these eggs hatch, the larvae feed on the other gall insects that live inside the gall.
 As they mature, the larvae emerge from the gall and pupate into adults.